 Within the hike line, there are two types of cushioning, best defined as follows:

-- Cushion: Terry Loops are knit underfoot, around the toes, and behind the heel – all areas of the foot where hikers can experience friction and impact.
+- Cushion: Terry Loops are knit underfoot, around the toes, and behind the heel – all areas of the foot where hikers can experience friction and impact, for the perfect medium cushioning.
 Our Midweight Boot socks with Cushion also feature Terry Loops in the leg, which act as a guard against laces and cuffs on higher and more rugged boots.

 - Full Cushion: Whether you need more cushioning for warmth or year-round moisture management, Terry Loops in these socks run through the entire foot and leg, all the way up to the cuff.
 Some folks assume Full Cushion socks are only for warmth.
 Having hiked in our Full Cushion Boot Socks in 90+ degree heat, I can tell you this is NOT the case due to the thermoregulating and moisture-wicking properties of Merino.
 My feet felt great, and I get very sweaty feet…

 Whether you choose Cushion or Full Cushion often comes down to preferences, the footwear you’re wearing, the weather, your personal foot sweat generation, and more things we’ll touch on throughout this post.

 What if you don’t want Cushioning at all?
 I would recommend our lightweight Athletic or Tactical socks as a non-cushioned alternative.
 If you’re unsure, I’d recommend starting in our hike collection, as those are guaranteed to have the features you need for hiking.